If you’ve heard about T.E.D. stockings or compression stockings, but you are a little confused by them then you are certainly not alone!

-In medical terms, venous thromboembolism or VTE is a condition in which a blood clot forms in the vein and get dislodged to travel through the blood.
+In medical terms, venous thromboembolism or VTE is a condition in which a blood clot forms in the vein and then gets dislodged to travel through the bloodstream to other parts of the body.
 The name is derived from the term thrombus, which is used in medical science to refer to a blood clot.
-There are two most common types of VTE disease, which are:

 - Deep Vein Thrombosis (DVT): When blood clots form in the deep veins of the legs or pelvic area, it is known as deep vein thrombosis (DVT).
-It is the most common occurrence of VTE that comes with the risks of blood clots getting dislodged and travel through the bloodstream.
-Therefore, blood flow in the affected veins get affected and results in pain and leg swelling.
+This is the most common occurrence of VTE that comes with the risks of blood clots getting dislodged and traveling through the bloodstream.
+Symptoms include pain and swelling in targeted areas of the leg.

-- Pulmonary Embolism (PE): When the blood clots or thrombus get dislodged and travel to the lungs and to the pulmonary arteries, the condition is called pulmonary embolism (PE).
-It is not very common, however, the condition can be fatal in some cases.
+- Pulmonary Embolism (PE): When blood clots get dislodged and travel to the lungs and to the pulmonary arteries, the condition is called pulmonary embolism (PE).
+Although this condition does not happen commonly, it can be fatal and should be avoided.

 - First, measure the narrowest point of your ankle area – just above the ankle bone.